Embarrass, Minnesota: Geography and climate

 Embarrass averages a coldest daytime high of the year at -11 F with a record low daily high of -29 F during the 1996 cold wave.
 The warmest night of the year averages 63 F with the warmest low on record being 69 F.

 The average first and last dates for a freeze are August 31 and June 20, giving Embarrass a short average growing season of only 72 days.
+By contrast, the growing season of Fairbanks is approximately 100 days, even though the latter has slightly colder temperatures overall.

 Name origins

 The name Embarrass was derived from the French word embarras, based on its meaning of "to hinder with obstacles or difficulties".
 It was given this name by the French fur traders who were some of the first Europeans to visit the area, and who found the narrow, shallow river very difficult to navigate, and named the river "Embarras".